 I’m a pretty open person.
 I don’t take myself too seriously and because of that I’m willing to put myself out there to anyone who will listen.
 I have to be honest;, this is not an easy post to write.
 It’s not easy to admit your shortcomings.
 Depression is something that we as a society like to keep private and behind closed doors.
 That hush hush attitude is what gives depression its stigma of shame.
 I am ashamed that I struggle with this.
 I am embarrassed of my thoughts and my behavior when I’m going through a depressive state.
 Unfortunately, those whom are closest to me suffer right along with me.
 I’m currently in a healthy place and because of that I can write about what depression feels like.
 It helps me to verbalize how crazy things were in my mind.
+To unwind and ease your anxiousness, you might want to consider playing some fun sports betting games via แทงบอลออนไลน์.

 I anticipated that the added stress of having more children during a busy season at work for my husband would cause my depression to spike.
 I typically try to see my doctor at the beginning of this season so I can discuss everything.
 I thought I had a plan, well, looking back my plan was to just bear down and get through this period of time.
 Not a good idea.
 Sure, I functioned in the day to day routines, but as the end became more in sight, the more my husband, Ben, worked.